temple-geography/fundamentals-of-gis/TEMPLATE.pandoc.md

 **Turn in a report in the format described in the syllabus.**

-Be sure to include the the following information:
+Be sure to include the following information:

 1. ...
 2. ...